laiba-107/Function-Approximation-Python/README.md

 # Function-Approximation-Python
 This repository contains Python scripts demonstrating the convergence and divergence of functions.
-It includes linear approximations, Newton's method, and integration methods like Trapezoidal, Midpoint, Simpson's, and Riemann sums.
-The code features visualizations and practical examples.
+It includes linear approximations, Newton's method, and various integration methods like Trapezoidal, Midpoint, Simpson's, and Riemann sums.
+The code features visualizations and practical examples, making it a valuable resource for learning and applying these mathematical concepts.
 # Features
 Implementation of sequences and series to test for convergence or divergence Visualization of function behavior using Matplotlib